tinted-theming/tinted-putty/README.md

 [PuTTY][1] styles based on Chris Kempson's [Base16][2] colour scheme.

+(Note, make sure you grab the latest stable PuTTY for this to work properally)

 ## Installation

 Download a style you want and run the reg file.
 Then check inside the saved sessions in PuTTY and select the theme you loaded.